Pregnancy Discrimination: Knowing and Safeguarding Rights to Ensure Fair Treatment in The Workplace

 Discrimination During the Hiring Process

 As outlined in the Pregnancy Discrimination Act of 1978, hiring managers are prohibited from asking about a person's pregnancy status or future family plans, even if a candidate is visibly pregnant during an interview.
-On the contrary, pregnant individuals can inquire about the company's insurance, benefits, and maternity leave policies, and in certain states, short-term disability can also be applied to pregnancy.
+On the contrary, moms who are working while pregnant can inquire about the company's insurance, benefits, and maternity leave policies, and in certain states, short-term disability can also be applied to pregnancy.

 Discrimination During Pregnancy